 The aim of Henshaw Press is to encourage the writing of short stories and in particular we would like to encourage young writers.
 Our quarterly competition provides a vehicle for adults but, until now, we have not found a suitable means of encouraging younger writers.
 We have explored the idea of competitions for young writers through schools and local councils but without success.

-So instead of a competition we are offering to critique stories, of up to 2000 words, free for stories written by anyone under12.
-For anyone aged 12 to 16 there will be a nominal fee, please contact us for more information.
+So instead of a competition we are offering to critique stories, of up to 2,000 words, free for stories written by anyone under 16.

 Stories can be sent to us either by post or e-mail at the addresses on our main competition page.

 With any story please ensure that the writer’s name and age is included.
 There are no other rules, any topic any style.
 We would aim to return a gentle critique within a maximum of two weeks.

 We will, at our discretion and with the agreement of the author, occasionally publish the stories on our website.